-By board resolution dated 29 April 2021, following the favourable opinion of the Board of Statutory Auditors, the Board of Directors, having assessed the curriculum and verified the possession of all requirements envisaged by the legislation in force by the candidate, confirmed Mrs Elena Gottardo, hierarchically positioned within the Group CFO structure in the role of Head of Group Administration & Internal Control for Financial Report, in the role of Manager in Charge until the approval of the financial statements at 31 December 2023.
+With a board resolution of 17 March 2022, following the favourable opinion of the Board of Statutory Auditors, the Board of Directors, having assessed the candidate's curriculum and verified that he meets all the requirements envisaged by current regulations, appointed Mr Davide Soffietti, Country Italy Chief Financial Officer, hierarchically also placed within the Group Finance structure as Group Deputy CFO, as the Executive in Charge of Financial Reporting until the approval of the financial statements as of 31 December 2023.

 The Manager in Charge is granted adequate powers and means to exercise the duties attributed by the regulation, while the Board of Directors is responsible for overseeing the fact that the Manager in Charge has those powers and means and that she respects the administrative and accounting procedures.
 The presence of an adequate structure reporting directly to the Manager in Charge is the principal element that characterises the availability of adequate means and powers provided by the regulation.
-To that end, the doValue Group has arranged for the Manager in Charge to be supported by a team of resources dedicated to carrying out the activity, in order to cover all entities of the group.
-The working Team is made up as follows:
+To this end, the doValue Group has provided for the Manager in charge to be supported by a team of human resources dedicated to carrying out the activity, in order to cover all the entities of the group.
+The workgroup is composed as follows:

-Manager of Activities at the Subsidiary for the Manager in Charge (MASMC), where appointed by resolution of the Board of Directors of the individual entity, usually identified, if present, as the Chief Financial Officer (CFO) of the represented entity, who carries out at local level, for the represented entity and any additional specifically selected direct and indirect subsidiary companies, the activities of coordination and certification envisaged for the Manager in Charge (Taraboulous Alvertos for the company doValue Greece and Carlos Maceda for Altamira Asset Management SA);

-Management 262 (Italy), which performs the controls envisaged for the 262 activities in Italy and for the consolidation;

-Management 262 (Territorial), where appointed, which performs the controls envisaged for the 262 activities, based upon its relevant perimeter.
+- Manager of Activities at the Subsidiary for the Manager in Charge (MASMC), where appointed by resolution of the Board of Directors of the individual entity, usually identified, if present, as the Chief Financial Officer (CFO) of the represented entity, who carries out at local level, for the represented entity and any additional specifically selected direct and indirect subsidiary companies, the activities of coordination and certification envisaged for the Manager in Charge (Taraboulous Alvertos for the company doValue Greece and Carlos Maceda for Altamira Asset Management SA); - Management 262 (Italy), which carries out the checks required for 262 activities in Italy and for consolidation; - Management 262 (Territorial), where appointed, which is responsible for carrying out the controls foreseen for 262 activities, according to its scope of competence.